 This is a small tip that goes a long way!
 Look out for silly spelling and grammatical mistakes in delivery messages.
-Brands that send genuine emails will have teams of professionals who perfect every detail of the messages they send, so if you receive a message with mistakes, it’s likely to be a fake.
+Brands that send genuine emails will have teams of professionals who perfect every detail of the messages they send, so if you receive a message with mistakes, it’s likely to be a shipment tracking email scam.
 Also look out for unusual capitalizations and incorrect punctuation.

 6. The odd one out

 I hope these tips have been helpful.
-Remember, if you receive a fake delivery notification, report it to the associated brand and to Action Fraud.
+Remember, if you receive a fake delivery notification, report it to the associated brand and to Action Fraud or the FTC in the US.
 As we continue to order more online, we need to be aware of the associated risks.
 And it’s not just on us consumers to be more vigilant.
+Governments are tacking notice of fake delivery companies and have more power to shut them down.
 It’s also the responsibility of brands to do everything they can to protect their customers.

 At parcelLab, we help online retailers take back full control of their post-purchase communication.
 This helps brands minimize the risk of fraudulent communication and keeps customers safer.
 It’s an important step forward for brands so that their customers can be fully confident that the communication they receive are from the brands they know and trust.